edeustace/assets-loader/README.md

 ### Running production mode

-If you have a created a distributable app using `play dist`, the asset loader will to the following:
+If you have a created a distributable app using `play stage`, the asset loader will to the following:

 If you have configure the name of the jarfile in the conf - it'll try and find that jar in the lib folder of your distribution.
 If it hasn't been configured it'll try to find the application jar file.
 It presumes that the application jar file is the last jar added to the classpath in the `start` script in the dist folder.

+* Note: Running production mode on windows machines is not supported at the moment.

 ### Developing
 Clone the project and run `play`.